The Principal and the Pauper: Plot

 On the eve of his 20th anniversary as school principal, Seymour Skinner is lured by his mother to Springfield Elementary School for a surprise party.
 The celebration goes well until a strange man arrives, claiming to be the real Seymour Skinner.
 Principal Skinner admits that he is an impostor, and that his real name is Armin Tamzarian.
 Armin then tells the story of the events that led him to steal Seymour Skinner's identity.

-Armin was once a troubled young man from Capital City who enlisted in the Army in order to avoid a jail sentence for petty crimes (although merely apologizing to his victims was also an option).
+Armin was once a troubled young man and an orphan from Capital City who enlisted in the Army in order to avoid a jail sentence for petty crimes.
 There, he met and befriended the real Sergeant Seymour Skinner, who became his mentor and helped him find meaning in his troubled life.
 Seymour told Armin that his dream was to become an elementary school principal in Springfield after the war.
 Later, Seymour was declared missing and presumed dead.
 Armin took the news of the apparent death to Seymour's mother, Agnes.
 Upon meeting him, however, Agnes mistook him for her son, and Armin could not bear to deliver the message.
 He instead allowed Agnes to call him Seymour, and took over Seymour's life.
 Meanwhile, the real Seymour Skinner spent five years in a POW camp, then worked in a Chinese sweatshop for two decades until it was shut down by the United Nations.